qaware/protocurl/README.md

   * https://pkg.go.dev/google.golang.org/protobuf/proto#pkg-types
 * Adapt tests such that they run on GitHub Windows + macOS + Linux runners with the native protoCURL CLI against the test server
-* Licensing, since protoc is included.
-* Bundle protoc together inside the release ZIP.
 * Mention authors and licenses for protoc when bundling
-  * We want to use GoReleaser for this: https://goreleaser.com/customization/archive/
-  * We want to use the bundled protoc include when the bundled protoc is used. otherwise, we use the global include library.